Jane Byrd, M.D.

 Safe behaviors, such as wearing a helmet, using a seat belt, or securing firearms in the home, may be discussed during your child’s physical.
 These all are good reminders for behaviors that will keep your child safe over the summer and the coming years.

 Student athletes may need additional discussion about healthy eating, safe exercise practices or how to manage a physical condition while playing sports.
 Getting an injury checked early can help ensure your child is recovering properly and ready to play again this fall.
+Read how our Sports Medicine teams have helped others.

 The best way to maximize the effectiveness of the school physical is to go in with a plan.
 Make a list of questions you have about your child’s health.
 Do you have specific concerns about your child’s health or development?
 Is your child falling behind in some way?
 Keep in mind that apparent cognitive or behavioral problems, such as being distracted or disruptive in class, sometimes can have physical origins, such as poor eyesight.
 Think about the following problems: